April 28, 2022 7 min read

 Let’s be honest, the way a lot of us outdoorsy-loving people sneak away from the busy, time-demanding, and exhausting working world is through nature.
 Going camping and hiking is one of the most relaxing things to do—especially if you know exactly what to pack and do.
-If not, read below for Camping 101—Travel Tips!
+If not, read below for our camping and hiking travel tips.

 As always, safety first when it comes to doing anything outdoors.
 Whether you are going camping or hiking for a day or a week, it never, ever hurts to come prepared!
 Here are some first aid supplies that an outdoors person should never go without when hiking: band-aids of various shapes and sizes, cleansing wipes, sterile gauze of various sizes, latex-free gloves, antibiotic ointment (usually triple antibiotic ointment), emergency Mylar blankets, a bandana or type of cotton cloth, medical tape and/or medical paper tape, co-band wrap, and lip balm.